Note: This is a new comment submission format, so comment even if you have previously.

 I believe that the listing of these snakes, and any other species without due process, is unwarranted and infringes on our rights to engage in an activity that we enjoy and that poses no threat to the environment.
 The proposed exclusion from NEPA just adds insult to injury in denying American citizens the due process the law affords to challenge the impact of the proposed rule.

-As a citizen of America, the land of the free, my freedom to own reptiles as pets has been under attack for several years.
+As a citizen of America, the land of the free, my freedom to own reptiles and amphibians as pets has been under attack for several years.
 These attacks have caused great hardship to myself, my family, my friends who own reptile-related businesses and the economy of the United States.
 By allowing this rule, the FWS would have overreaching power to severely affect the pet reptile community further.
-I implore you to not allow this exclusion as it is only one more step toward destroying a $1.4 billion industry and my freedom to enjoy my beloved pet reptiles, along with nearly five million other families.
+I implore you to not allow this exclusion as it is only one more step toward destroying a $1.4 billion industry and my freedom to enjoy my beloved pet reptiles, along with over five million other families.

 What is a “Categorical Exclusion” Under NEPA?